-Every business should look for new ways to improve employee effectiveness and efficiency when brainstorming ways to build upon strategy.
-Just because a company or employee has one, however, it doesn’t necessarily mean that the other is equally present.
+Every business should look for new ways to improve employee effectiveness and efficiency to save time and energy in the long term.
+Just because a company or employee has one, however, doesn’t necessarily mean that the other is equally present.

-Utilizing both an effective and efficient methodology in nearly any capacity of work and life will yield high levels of productivity; while a lack of it, well, the positive results will be pretty slim.
+Utilizing both an effective and efficient methodology in nearly any capacity of work and life will yield high levels of productivity, while a lack of it will lead to a lack of positive results.

-Before we discuss the various nuances between each and how they factor into productivity, let’s break things down with a definition of their terms.
+Before we discuss the various nuances between the word effective and efficient and how they factor into productivity, let’s break things down with a definition of their terms.

 Table of Contents